Concepts

 Once the policy is created, you can associate your virtual machines to protect:

-- Single selection: Select VMs from the Console interface
+- Simple selection: Select VMs from the Console interface

 - Automatic validation: Compatibility and prerequisites verification

-- Immediate activation: Automatic replication start after configuration
+- Immediate activation: Automatic replication startup after configuration

 Replica Management